 A student is considered enrolled for attendance purposes until the last day of attendance or the end of the term, whichever is first.
 To withdraw from courses, the student should follow the formal withdrawal process outlined in this catalog.
-Official withdrawal forms are available from an Academic Advisor or from the Office of Records and Registration.
+Official withdrawal forms are available from an Academic Advisor or from the Registrar's Office.